 - 7.2.
-HANWELL PARISH COUNCIL: Objects strongly and consider that the application should be refused as follows: - Not allocated for housing and therefore contrary to Development Plan: - Site recently assessed by the CDC 2018 HELAA (Site 036) as not suitable for development; - Contrary to Policy ESD13 as would cause undue visual intrusion into open countryside and cause harm to important natural landscape features and topography; - Would have seriously harmful impacts on the local area which Local Plan policies aim to prevent, namely significant urban extension not in the adopted CLP BSC2, ESD1, piecemeal development on open countryside (saved policy C8) and loss of important landscape feature (ESD13); - Would set a precedent for further urban development north of Dukes Meadow Drive, adversely affecting setting of surrounding villages, notably Hanwell.
+HANWELL PARISH COUNCIL: Objects strongly and considers that the application should be refused as follows: - Not allocated for housing and therefore contrary to Development Plan; - Site recently assessed by the CDC 2018 HELAA (Site 036) as not suitable for development; - Contrary to Policy ESD13 as would cause undue visual intrusion into open countryside and cause harm to important natural landscape features and topography; - Would have seriously harmful impacts on the local area which Local Plan policies aim to prevent, namely significant urban extension not in the adopted CLP BSC2, ESD1, piecemeal development on open countryside (saved policy C8) and loss of important landscape feature (ESD13): - Would set a precedent for further urban development north of Dukes Meadow Drive, adversely affecting setting of surrounding villages, notably Hanwell.
 This is further demonstrated by previous approval 21/03426/OUT.
-Damaging precedent for greater coalescence of Banbury and Hanwell (saved policy C15); - Future housing should be identified in formal updates of housing land supply through CLP for example, the balance between greenfield and previously used land as well as sustainability issues, so they can be considered in a comprehensive fashion; - Site is not sustainable in all other respects as claimed by the submission as loss of an important and prominent landscape feature (C13, ESD13); loss of important open vistas (saved policy C33 & ESD13); loss of informal open space for residents of Hanwell Fields (BSC11); adverse impacts on environment and biodiversity (ESD10), does not enhance the area (ESD10); adverse impact on local road networks, poor public transport (TR7, SLE4,
+Damaging precedent for greater coalescence of Banbury and Hanwell (saved policy C15);

-- ESD1, ESD15) and lack of further community facilities to serve the development (saved policy R14 and BSC12); - Notional benefits of the development are outweighed by the harm; - After COP26 must be more emphasis on overall sustainability of future development if we are to combat global warming, which can only be achieved through robust national and local planning framework, not piecemeal developments; - Is Grade 2 and 3 best and most versatile arable land; - Impacts on Hanwell Village include, but not limited to: increased traffic through the village; light pollution including impact on the observatory; further erosion of green buffer which conveys Hanwell's integrity as a village; - Over the years this area has absorbed thousands of new homes and there is simply not the local infrastructure either in Hanwell or Banbury to support such over-development; enough is enough; - Any future additional housing provision for the Banbury area must be assessed through the Cherwell Local Plan review process, so that proper consideration can be given to all the key planning issues and all potential housing sites. - 7.3.
-BANBURY TOWN COUNCIL: Objects to this development as being premature pending the outcome of the emerging Cherwell Local Plan. - 7.4.
-Whilst noting the applicant's contention that the District Council is in a position where it cannot demonstrate a 5 year housing land supply, Banbury Town Council nevertheless object that by reason of its scale and siting beyond the built up limits of the settlement, and within the countryside, the proposal would result in development of a greenfield site that contributes to the rural character of the approach into Banbury and is important in preserving the character of the this edge of Banbury and would be unduly prominent in the landscape.
-This concern is considered to outweigh any tilted balance that would exist if the land supply is deemed to be insufficient after the outcome of the Local Plan examination and inspectors report.
+- Future housing should be identified in formal updates of housing land supply through CLP for example, the balance between greenfield and previously used land as well as sustainability issues, so they can be considered in a comprehensive fashion; - Site is not sustainable in all other respects as claimed by the submission as loss of an important and prominent landscape feature (C13, ESD13); loss of important open vistas (saved policy C33 & ESD13); loss of informal open space for residents of Hanwell Fields (BSC11); adverse impacts on environment and biodiversity (ESD10), does not enhance the area (ESD10); adverse impact on local road networks, poor public transport (TR7, SLE4, ESD1, ESD15) and lack of further community facilities to serve the development (saved policy R14 and BSC12); - Notional benefits of the development are outweighed by the harm; - After COP26 must be more emphasis on overall sustainability of future development if we are to combat global warming, which can only be achieved through robust national and local planning framework, not piecemeal developments; - Is Grade 2 and 3 best and most versatile arable land: - Impacts on Hanwell Village include, but not limited to: increased traffic through the village; light pollution including impact on the observatory; further erosion of green buffer which conveys Hanwell's integrity as a village; - Over the years this area has absorbed thousands of new homes and there is simply not the local infrastructure either in Hanwell or Banbury to support such over-development; enough is enough; and - Any future additional housing provision for the Banbury area must be assessed through the Cherwell Local Plan review process, so that proper consideration can be given to all the key planning issues and all potential housing sites. - 7.3.
+BANBURY TOWN COUNCIL: Objects to this development as being premature pending the outcome of the emerging Cherwell Local Plan 2021-2042. - 7.4.
+By reason of its scale and siting beyond the built-up limits of the settlement, and within the countryside, the proposal would result in development of a greenfield site that contributes to the rural character of the approach into Banbury and is important in preserving the character of this edge of Banbury and would be unduly prominent in the landscape.
+This concern is considered to outweigh any tilted balance that would exist if the land supply were deemed to be insufficient after the outcome of the Local Plan examination and inspectors report.
 The proposal is therefore considered to be unacceptable in principle and contrary to Policies ESD15 of the Cherwell Local Plan 2011-2031 Part 1, Saved Policy C33 of the Cherwell Local Plan 1996 and Government guidance contained within the National Planning Policy Framework.